-In addition to its ability to secure a wide range of gear, the 2013 Xterra's roomy cabin easily accommodates people.
-The tall roof and theater-style raised rear seats provide good headroom and an impressive view of the great outdoors.
+In addition to its ability to secure a lot of gear, the 2014 Xterra's roomy cabin easily accommodates people.
+The tall roof and theater-style raised rear seats provide good headroom and an impressive view out.
 The Xterra's seats are comfortable and supportive.
-Buttons and knobs are easy to use, but the dash itself is rather plain and utilitarian.
+Buttons and knobs are easy to use, but the dash is rather plain and utilitarian.
 The steering wheel tilts but does not telescope, which can make it difficult for drivers to find a perfect fit.
 The 3-passenger second row folds flat in a 60/40 split, and PRO-4X models benefit from a fold-flat front passenger seat that makes it easy to carry long items like surfboards.

 With its boxy shape, swollen fender flares and roof rails that could double for industrial piping, the Xterra is the image of rough and tough.
-Those roof rails and built-in storage box have defined the Xterra ever since it debuted in the year 2000, giving this SUV practicality and a visual punch.
+Those roof rails and built-in storage box have defined the Xterra ever since it debuted in 2000, giving this SUV practicality and a visual punch.
 Also still present is the asymmetrical rear window.
-A skid plate protects the Xterra's lower radiator from bruises, and PRO-4X models have additional skid-plate protection around the oil pan, fuel tank and transfer case.
+A skidplate protects the Xterra's lower radiator from bruises, and PRO-4X models have additional skidplate protection around the oil pan, fuel tank and transfer case.
 Those top-trim models also have fog lights and roof-mounted off-road lights.
 Standard wheels across the board are 16 inches in size.

-All 2013 Nissan Xterra models have dropped in price from the previous year.
-The Manufacturer’s Suggested Retail Price (MSRP) for a base X model with 2-wheel drive starts at $23,785.
-Xterra S models start at $25,695, while PRO-4X models have a starting MSRP of $30,285 and top out around $2,000 more with leather seating and an automatic transmission.
-At its starting price, the Xterra is over $4,000 less than a base 2013 Toyota FJ Cruiser and about $3,000 less than a 2013 Jeep Wrangler Unlimited.
+The 2014 Nissan Xterra carries a Manufacturer’s Suggested Retail Price (MSRP) for a base X model with 2WD starting around $24,000.
+Xterra S models start closer to $26,000, while PRO-4X models have a starting MSRP around $31,000 and top out around $2,000 more with leather seating and an automatic transmission.
+At its starting price, the Xterra is over $4,000 less than a base 2014 Toyota FJ Cruiser and about $3,000 less than a 2014 Jeep Wrangler Unlimited.
 Before buying, be sure to check the Kelley Blue Book Fair Purchase Price to see what others in your area are paying for the Nissan Xterra.
-The Xterra's resale value has traditionally been far below that of the Wrangler and FJ Cruiser, which are the best in their segments in the Kelley Blue Book 2013 Best Resale Value Awards.
+The Xterra's resale value has traditionally been far below that of the Wrangler and FJ Cruiser, which were scored the best in their segments in the Kelley Blue Book 2013 Best Resale Value Awards.

-The 2013 Nissan Xterra comes in three trims: X, S, and PRO-4X.
+The 2014 Nissan Xterra comes in three trims: X, S and PRO-4X.
 Xterra X models are the least expensive and most basic.
-They have a 6-speaker AM/FM/CD audio system, cruise control and power windows and door locks, but lack power mirrors and a USB audio input.
-Stepping up to the Xterra S trim brings much more, including the rear cargo-management system, driver's-seat lumbar support, and upgraded audio system with 4.3-inch color display and auxiliary inputs for USB devices like an iPod.
-Top-line PRO-4X models have 4-wheel-drive, locking differential, Rockford Fosgate sound system and a navigation/infotainment system with Bluetooth connectivity.
+They have a 6-speaker AM/FM/CD audio system, cruise control, Bluetooth and power windows and door locks, but lack power mirrors.
+Stepping up to the Xterra S trim brings much more, including the rear cargo-management system, driver's-seat lumbar support and upgraded audio system with 4.3-inch color display and auxiliary inputs for USB devices like an iPod.
+Top-line PRO-4X models have 4-wheel drive (4WD), locking differential, Rockford Fosgate sound system, heated seats and a navigation/infotainment system with Bluetooth connectivity.

-The main package option on the 2013 Xterra includes leather seating for the PRO-4X model.
+The main package option on the 2014 Xterra features leather seating for the PRO-4X model.
 Accessories include a tent that blooms from the rear of the Xterra, a tow hitch and a pet divider for carrying Fido in the rear compartment.

 Under the Hood